[Coronavirus] Not easy getting 80,000 EU citizens home

 Confusion

-But as the outbreak intensifies, more and more EU countries are introducing stricter measures..
+But as the outbreak intensifies, more and more EU countries are introducing stricter measures.

 Most member states have imposed travel restrictions, closed their borders or reintroduced border controls - although nationals would be allowed to return home.